 The higher order income term in equation (7) marks the key difference between QUAIDS and the almost ideal demand system (AIDS) introduced by Deaton and Muellbauer (1980).
 The inclusion of this term allows the budget share Engel curve to be non-linear, such that goods can be a luxury for the poor but a necessity for richer households.

-As in Moro and Sckokai (2000) and Capacci and Mazzocchi (2011), we incorporate demographic scaling into the QUAIDS by allowing letting constant term and income coefficients depend on the set of household characteristics (zd).
+As in Moro and Sckokai (2000) and Capacci and Mazzocchi (2011), we incorporate demographic scaling into the QUAIDS by allowing the constant term and income coefficients to depend on the set of household characteristics (zd).
 For conformity, these demographic variables are same as the ones used in the first budgeting stage.
 Equation (7) is thus modified as follow: